Accurate Models of NVIDIA Tensor Cores: Results

 \subsection{Example MATLAB Code for Using the Models}

-This section introduces the \texttt{MATLAB Tensor Core v0.1}.
-The toolbox was developed on MATLAB R2026a and depends on CPFloat~\cite{fami23}.
-Here we provide an insight into the user interface of this model, and briefly discuss some of the structure of the code.
+This section introduces the \texttt{MATLAB Tensor Core v0.5}.
+The toolbox was developed on MATLAB R2026a and depends on CPFloat~\cite{fami23} for rounding the inputs, that are by default in binary64, to low-precision formats that MATLAB does not natively support.
+Here we discuss the user interface and the overall structure of the code.

 The toolbox is comprised of three layers: \begin{itemize} \item \texttt{Generic\_BFMA\_TC.m}: provides a generalised tensor core model which can be set up with various features~\cite{khmi25}. \item \texttt{GEMM.m}: accepts $\alpha$, $A$, $B$, $\beta$, and $C$, floating-point input and output formats, and the settings for the \texttt{Generic\_BFMA\_TC.m}, and approximates the GEMM $\alpha \times A \times B + \beta \times C$ using the tensor core model. \item A set of GPU tensor core models, such as \texttt{B200TC.m}, which instantiate the model parameters and call \texttt{GEMM.m}. \end{itemize}